The complications of acute bacterial meningitis can be remembered using the mnemonic:

 C: Chiari I and Chiari II, cleidocranial dysostosis

-Mnemonics for brachial plexus root order include:
+Mnemonics for brachial plexus root subdivisions include:

 Red Tits Don't Come Back